-Background: few women are given the option of a vaginal breech birth in Australia, unless the clinicians feel confident and have the skills to facilitate this mode of birth.
+Background: Few women are given the option of a vaginal breech birth in Australia, unless the clinicians feel confident and have the skills to facilitate this mode of birth.
 Few studies describe how clinicians provide care during the decision-making phase for women who choose a vaginal breech birth.
 The aim of this study was to explore how experienced clinicians facilitated decisions about external cephalic version and mode of birth for women who have a breech presentation.

-Methods: a descriptive exploratory design was undertaken with nine experienced clinicians (obstetricians and midwives) from two tertiary hospitals in Australia.
+Methods: A descriptive exploratory design was undertaken with nine experienced clinicians (obstetricians and midwives) from two tertiary hospitals in Australia.
 Data were collected through face to face interviews and analysed thematically.

-Findings: five obstetricians and four midwives participated in this study.
+Findings: Five obstetricians and four midwives participated in this study.
 All were experienced in caring for women having a vaginal breech birth and were currently involved in providing such a service.
 The themes that arose from the data were: Pitching the discussion, Discussing safety and risk, Being calm and Providing continuity of care.

-Conclusions: caring for women who seek a vaginal breech birth includes careful selection of appropriate women, full discussions outlining the risks involved, and undertaking care with a calm manner, ensuring continuity of care.
+Conclusions: Caring for women who seek a vaginal breech birth includes careful selection of appropriate women, full discussions outlining the risks involved, and undertaking care with a calm manner, ensuring continuity of care.
 Health services considering establishing a vaginal breech service should consider that these elements are included in the establishment and implementation processes.